Page last updated: August 2024

 Types of imaging scans

-• Ultrasound – used to show if there is a tumour in the liver and how large it is.
+An ultrasound is painless and usually takes only 15–20 minutes.
 If a solid lump is found, you will need other scans to show whether the lump is cancer.
 It is common to find non-cancerous (benign) lumps in the liver during an ultrasound.

-• CT scan – uses x-ray beams to take detailed, cross-sectional pictures of the inside of your body.
+Uses x-ray beams to take detailed, cross-sectional pictures of the inside of your body.
 It helps show the features of the tumour in the liver.
 It may also show if the cancer has spread beyond the liver.

-• MRI scan – uses a powerful magnet and radio waves to create detailed cross-sectional pictures of the liver and nearby organs.
-It is used to show the size of the tumour and whether it is affecting the main blood vessels and bile ducts around the liver.
-This scan is particularly helpful for diagnosing small tumours.
+Uses a powerful magnet and radio waves to create detailed cross-sectional pictures of the liver and nearby organs.
+An MRI is used to show the size of the tumour and whether it is affecting the main blood vessels and bile ducts around the liver.

-• Bone scan – if a liver transplant is a potential treatment and/or you have pain in the bones, you may need a bone scan to be sure the cancer has not spread (metastasised) to the bones.
+If a liver transplant is a potential treatment and/or you have pain in the bones, you may need a bone scan to be sure the cancer has not spread (metastasised) to the bones.

 Tissue sampling (biopsy)

-A biopsy is when doctors remove a sample of cells or tissue from the affected area and a pathologist examines the sample to see if it contains cancer cells.
-If the diagnosis is not clear after the imaging scans, a biopsy may be useful.
+A biopsy is when doctors remove a sample of cells or tissue from the affected area, and a pathologist examines the sample under a microscope to see if it contains cancer cells.
+A biopsy is not always needed for diagnosis or when surgery is planned.

-The sample of cells is usually collected with a core biopsy.
-The doctor will pass a needle through the skin of the abdomen to remove a sample of tissue from the tumour.
+The doctor will then pass a needle through the skin of the abdomen to remove a sample of tissue from the tumour.
 An ultrasound or CT scan helps the doctor guide the needle to the right spot.
-You may need to stay in hospital for a few hours or overnight if there is a high risk of bleeding.

 Staging liver cancer